 Beyond the Boundaries

 Metaverse would be a place for dreamers.
 Creators can build and share their imagination with everyone.
-Metaverse is not supposed to be a purpose build platform for particular need but would a place where ideas could be executed.
+It is not supposed to be a purpose build platform for particular need but would a place where ideas could be executed.

 Wonder why people will go to the Metaverse, if it doesn’t serve a particular purpose?